 The original three Lord of the Rings books were printed separately and as stocks ran out more were printed.
 Both book and dust jacket can be of mismatched impressions; re-used jackets are known.
 Paper and printing were expensive, and so dust jackets were not wasted.

 There are some existing printers’ records from the mid-1950s, but no distribution records from the publisher Allen & Unwin.
 Bookstores could have made their own changes, matching old inventory to new.
-After all, how often does one check the printing of a brand new book bought today?
+After all, how often does one check the printing of a brand-new book bought today?
 A set of LotR was any of the three titles sold together in a given bookstore, not necessarily showing matching year of publication or printing.
 Again, the sets were expensive and fans probably only bought one book at a time when they could afford it, making their set’s dates and impressions even more varied.
 Some years had two printings.
 There are probably combinations of impressions of the three titles in sets based on year print runs.
-We know this because as dealers we have seen hundreds of sets and recognise familiar groupings, even though any is possible.
-Incidentally a later printing of RotK would not have been grouped with earlier impressions of the other two, the highest impression in a set is always FotR.
+I know this because as a dealer I have seen hundreds of sets and recognise familiar groupings, even though any is possible.
+Incidentally, a later printing of RotK would not have been grouped with earlier impressions of the other two, the highest impression in a set is always FotR.
 Where you see this, the set has been compiled.

 There was never a “111” set available in shops as they were not printed at the same time or in the same year.
 By the time the first RotK came out, the first FotR had sold out, though one might by pure chance have found one in a bookstore.
 Only by deliberately searching would one have found a “111” set unless employed by the publisher.